spirosbond/FlickBook/README.md

 ---

 *Ready to build your own?
-Get started with your custom InkBook and begin your journey into open-source reading technology!*
+Get started with your custom FlickBook and begin your journey into open-source reading technology!*